FlugfelagidBailAir/TicTacToe/docs/AdministrationManual.md

 # Administration manual
+The purpose of this document is to provide an administrator with information how to implement the project and run it in his environment.
+Administrator Manual guides administrators through the project and ensures satisfying experience.

-The following manual gives you both information about the software needed to download and play the game Tic Tac Toe as well as step-by-step instructions to do so.
+Here is information about the software needed to download and play the game Tic Tac Toe.

 ## Software requirements
 * Java 8+